frca1958/frca1958.github.io/_posts/2018-06-02-Gtk Problems.md

 Maybe I should install ```sudo apt install gnome-icon-theme-symbolic```.
 I tried it, but nothing seems to happen.

 Maybe I can find a better icon theme?
-I opened an applicationwith gtk+ icon theme warnings, and with that on screen I selected other icon themes.
+I opened an application with gtk+ icon theme warnings, and with that on screen I selected other icon themes.
 This gives some success:
 - Theme Humanity-xx is OK
 - Theme Ubuntu-Mono-xx is OK